 The festive season, which is the most beautiful and delightful time of the year, is just around the corner.
-This is the time when all the streets, houses and shops are decorated beautifully with lights celebrating the victory of good over evil.
+This is the time when all the streets, houses, and shops are decorated beautifully with lights celebrating the victory of good over evil.
 The delightful season marks a month-long celebration of good omen, prosperity, and celebrations.
 Unfortunately, this is also the time of the year when the smog and pollution levels are at the highest turning out to be a nightmare for senior citizens and kids.
-The combination of emission from the vehicles, dipping temperature, exhaust fumes, factory emissions, and soot from burning of agricultural waste give rise to excessive smog.
+The combination of emissions from the vehicles, dipping temperature, exhaust fumes, factory emissions, and soot from the burning of agricultural waste give rise to excessive smog.
 This makes it extremely important to resort to safety measures against indoor and outdoor pollution.
 In this blog, we discuss some of the health hazards of rising smog after Diwali.

 Aggravates asthma and Bronchitis

 Exposure to smog has an adverse effect on people suffering from asthma and bronchitis.
 Patients suffering from such respiratory problems have a very difficult time when the smog levels are high.
 This can also increase the number of asthma attacks among patients who have severe asthma problems.
 In addition, children are at a higher risk of developing asthma as they have underdeveloped lungs.

 Another common problem that people suffer from during excessive smog is eye irritation and blurry vision.
 The pollutants present in the air cause the common problems of burning sensation, irritable eyes, and redness.
 In addition, smog also causes dry eyes and it can gradually decrease tear production.
 Tears are like a protective gear for the eyes, which is the reason why tear evaporation can increase the chances of eye infection.